Zhangjiang Hi-Tech Park: Location

-Zhangjiang Hi-Tech Park can be reached by taking Line 2 of the Shanghai Metro to Zhangjiang Hi-Tech Park station, Jinke Road, or Guanglan Road.
-An extension of Line 13 goes through the center of Zhangjiang.
-The Zhangjiang Tram system, which runs inside the zone and connects to the metro line is also available.
+Zhangjiang Hi-Tech Park can be reached by taking Line 2 of the Shanghai Metro to Zhangjiang Hi-Tech Park, Jinke Road, or Guanglan Road.
+Line 13 goes through the center of Zhangjiang, stopping at Zhongke Road, Xuelin Road, Zhangjiang Road, and in the future, Middle Gaoke Road and Dangui Road.
+Line 21 will also run through Zhangjiang after completion.
+The Zhangjiang Tram system, which runs inside the zone and connects to the metro lines, was available from 2007-2023.